top of page

 A Dynamic Conservation Leader

 Fanny Minesi is General Director of Les Amis des Bonobos du Congo (ABC).
-She was born and raised in the Democratic Republic of the Congo and has been immersed in wildlife conservation since childhood.
+Raised in the Democratic Republic of the Congo, she has been immersed in wildlife conservation since childhood.

 In 2014, she took over management of all of ABC’s projects and programs including bonobo rescues and reintroductions, habitat protection, community development and conservation education.
-She oversees a staff of more than 80 people in two locations in the Democratic Republic of the Congo.
+She oversees a staff of about 100 in two locations in the Democratic Republic of the Congo.

 "I believe a better future is possible for bonobos and Congolese people, and that these goals are inseparable."